You probably never thought you’d grow up and discover that customer relationship management (CRM) is an important part of your life.

 If your CRM system doesn’t have built-in payment processing capabilities, then you’ll want to integrate with a payment system.

-That might be done through things like Stripe, PayPal, a WordPress subscription plugin, a 3rd party shopping cart, or other billing systems.
+That might be done through things like Stripe LMS integration, a PayPal integration, a WordPress subscription plugin, a 3rd party shopping cart, or other billing systems.

 This one comes at the top of the list for a reason: without a payment integration, your business isn’t making money and it’s hard to keep track of which clients have paid and how much.